mghlm/GlobeNotes/README.md

 # Globe Notes

-Globe Noets is an app that lets users add notes based on their current location, and explore other notes added around the world either in a map or as a list.
+*Globe Notes is an app that lets users add notes based on their current location, and explore other notes added around the world either in a map or as a list.*

 ### Approach taken